pranavjad/music-transformer/README.md

 ## Training
 With the model and data ready, we can write the training loop.
 I use wandb for logging.
+Although not specified in the paper, I use the lr schedule from Vaswani et. al. because it greatly stabilized training.
 ```py
 # Hyperparameters
 batch_size = 16